America's Marine Highway Program

 Marine Highway Grants

-The first round of Marine Highway Grants were awarded in September 2010.
+The first round of Marine Highway Grants was awarded in September 2010.
 Should additional funding be made available, a notice in the Federal Register will be published.
-Please click on the attached Notice of Funding Availability for additional information concerning Marine Highway Grants: Guidance on applying for Marine Highway Grants
+Please click on the attached Notice of Funding Availability for additional information concerning Marine Highway Grants: Guidance on applying for Marine Highway Grants.

 America's Marine Highways are supported in several ways, including through reports and publications from government and academia.
 Refer to the Program's Reference Library for more information.

-- Click here for the Marine Highway Corridor Map
+- Click here for a list of designated Marine Highways

 - Click here for America's Marine Highway Program - Report to Congress - April 2011